fleetdm/fleet/docs/02-Deploying/FAQ.md

 The user `fleet prepare db` (via environment variable `FLEET_MYSQL_USERNAME` or command line flag `--mysql_username=<username>`) uses to interact with the database needs to be able to create, alter, and drop tables as well as the ability to create temporary tables.

-## Is there a MySQL user for replication?
+## Does Fleet support MySQL replication?

 You can deploy MySQL or Maria any way you want.
 We recommend using managed/hosted mysql so you don't have to think about it, but you can think about it more if you want.
-We support read replicas
+We support read replicas, you can read more about MySQL configuration [here](./02-Configuration.md#my-sql).

 ## What is duplicate enrollment and how do I fix it?